Athletes with Flat Feet: Support and Treatment Options

 Flat feet are quite common in sports that are high-impact or need lots of foot-bearing weight.
 Research shows 20% of athletes could have some level of flat feet.
 This number changes based on the sport.
 For instance, basketball, soccer, and long-distance running tend to see more flat feet.

 Knowing why athletes get flat feet is crucial.
 It lets us find good ways to help.
-Using things like arch support insoles, orthotics, and strengthening exercises can make a big difference.
+Using things like flat feet arch support insoles, orthotics, and strengthening exercises can make a big difference.
 These steps can improve athlete training and lower the risk of injuries.

 Impact of Flat Feet on Athletic Performance